-Vitamin E that is available in the form of a dietary supplement, oil, and powder is listed with a "d" prefix (for example: d-alpha-tocopherol) when it is extracted from natural sources.
-However, its synthetic version comes with a "dl" prefix such as dl-alpha-tocopherol.
+Vitamin E is available in the form of a dietary supplement, oil, and powder is listed with a “d” prefix (for example: d-alpha-tocopherol) when it is extracted from natural sources.
+However, its synthetic version comes with a “dl” prefix such as dl-alpha-tocopherol.

-A diet that does not meet your pet's nutritional needs can make your canine friend sick.
+A diet that does not meet your pet’s nutritional needs can make your canine friend sick.
 Among the different nutrients, vitamin E has garnered a lot of attention due to its tremendous impact on dog health.
-The antioxidant can provide a wide range of health benefits when included in the right amounts in your pet's diet.
-They are discussed below:
+The antioxidant can provide a wide range of health benefits when included in the right amounts in your pet’s diet.

 Promotes a Lustrous Coat

 Insufficient vitamin E in your dog’s diet is sure to make your pet vulnerable to a wide range of skin problems including dry skin, flea allergy dermatitis, skin lesions, dandruff, rashes, and skin infections.
 When your pet starts getting adequate vitamin E, the nutrient that is known for its anti-inflammatory potential, you will notice your pet’s dull coat becoming healthy, shiny, and glossy.
 No wonder vitamin E is often added in dog shampoos.
 Vitamin E contributes immensely in keeping your pet’s skin and coat healthy.